HEC PHD PROGRAM – ONLINE INFORMATION SESSION – FINANCE HEC Paris Jouy-en-Josas vendredi 1 décembre 2023 Jouy-en-Josas Yvelines

 HEC PHD PROGRAM – ONLINE INFORMATION SESSION – FINANCE HEC Paris Jouy-en-Josas

-HEC PHD PROGRAM – ONLINE INFORMATION SESSION – FINANCE HEC Paris Jouy-en-Josas Vendredi 1 décembre, 13h30

-HEC PHD PROGRAM – ONLINE INFORMATION SESSION – FINANCE Vendredi 1 décembre, 13h30 1
+HEC PHD PROGRAM – ONLINE INFORMATION SESSION – FINANCE Vendredi 1 décembre, 13h30 HEC Paris sur inscription

 The online information session will start with a presentation of the Department and the Specialization by Professor Matthias Efing, PhD Coordinator of the Department, followed by a Q&A session open to attendees who may have unanswered questions.